Moon-0xff/gnome-mpris-label/HACKING.md

 This file is better explained by gjs.guide, the PRs that introduced the various features, the commit log, and the source code itself.
 (Sorry about that).

+## The pref.js file:
+This file is part of the standard extension structure an houses all the code that relates to the Prefences dialog and links to gsettings.
+See [GJS guide](https://gjs.guide/extensions/development/preferences.html#creating-the-schema) for details.
+Note that this files does not use the latest Adwaita style or functions for backward compatibility with older Gnome Shell versions.

 ## Coding style
 We loosely follow [gnome's coding style](https://gitlab.gnome.org/GNOME/gnome-shell/-/blob/main/HACKING.md) except for two points: